mamoore1440/personal-site/src/content/finished-parts/RTH-Part-1.md

 * Reality
   4. The future of Reality can be calculated if there are no Humans
   5. The future of Reality can not be calculated if there are Humans
+* Time
+  6. Time can not move backwards
 * The Model In General
-  6. TFP will exist and improve over Time
+  7. TFP will exist and improve over Time
-  7. Humans, Reality, and Time can be viewed at any scale with losing information
+  8. Humans, Reality, and Time can be viewed at any scale with losing information
-  8. Pareto efficiency is essentially impossible
+  9. Pareto efficiency is essentially impossible

 # Explanation: